 The Christian holds prerogative before God by Christ.

 Any person who is a Christian has been born into the family of God.
 It begins with the second birth, spiritual birth.
 We enter into life by physical birth.
-We enter into eternal life by spiritual birth.
+We enter into eternal life by a spiritual birth.
 When we accept Christ, we enter into union with Christ.

 God changes our status forever on our second birth.
-In order to orient to the plan of God, we have to know who we are.
+To orient to the plan of God, we have to know who we are.
 If we have personally accepted Jesus Christ as our Savior, we are part of the elect race.
 Does this make us superior to others?
 No, it makes Christ superior to others.
 Christians are not superior in themselves; therefore, they should not act superior to others.
 We have no right to look down our nose at others.